Bedlington railway station: Reopening proposals

-Northumberland County Council submitted a Transport and Works Act Order application to the Secretary of State for Transport Grant Shapps on 26 May 2021, which was approved on 27 June 2022.
+Northumberland County Council submitted a Transport and Works Act Order application to the Secretary of State for Transport, Grant Shapps, on 26 May 2021, which was approved on 27 June 2022.
 The council has been conferred certain additional powers deemed necessary for the new stations to be constructed and the line upgraded to carry regular passenger services.
 The new Bedlington station will be constructed by the project's primary construction contractor, Morgan Sindall.
 The main construction phase began in autumn 2022, with a planned opening date in 2024.

-In January 2024, it was announced that the station had been delayed and would not open in 2024.
+In January 2024, it was announced that the station would not reopen that year.
+In February 2026, it was confirmed that Bedlington's reopening would take place on 29 March 2026, as the last station to open on the Northumberland Line in the current scheme.

+Services

+Northern Trains operates a half-hourly service six days per week during the daytime, with an hourly service during the evening and on Sundays.
+An end-to-end journey time between Newcastle and Ashington is around 35 minutes.